a line drawing of a tree

 About My Third Great-Great Grandparents:

-We each have 64 biological great-great-great-great grandparents (fourth great grandparents).
+Every person on Earth has 64 biological great-great-great-great grandparents (fourth great grandparents) - unless there has been intermarriage among family.
 You can also say we each have 32 sets of biological forth great grandparents.

 Two of my fourth great-parents were Charles Henderson Mansfield, born in 1822 in Person County, North Carolina and his wife, Sarah H. Faucett, born about 1834 in North Carolina (she is NOT from Ireland, as some people on ancestry.com mistakenly list her).
 Charles married Sarah on March 13, 1849, in Orange, North Carolina.
 They had seven children in 19 years.
 Charles and Sarah moved to Alabama sometime between 1852 and 1859.
 Charles is listed in US Census records as a farmer and that he could read and write.
 He died in 1880 in Newbern, Alabama, at the age of 58.